India reeling under 'Modi-made disasters': Rahul | Politics

 "India is reeling under Modi-made disasters: 1.
 Historic GDP reduction -23.9% 2.
 Highest Unemployment in 45 yrs 3.
 12 Crs job loss 4.
 Centre not paying states their GST dues 5.
 Globally highest COVID-19 daily cases and deaths 6.
 External aggression at our borders (sic)," Gandhi tweeted.
 Rebutting Gandhi's attack in a video earlier this week on the state of the economy, the BJP had mocked him saying he should release a video about the "G-23", a reference to the 23 leaders who wrote to the Congress chief seeking the party's overhaul.

-Chief Economic Adviser K V Subramanian has said the economy was "experiencing a V-shaped recovery" after the lockdown was eased..
+Chief Economic Adviser K V Subramanian has said the economy was "experiencing a V-shaped recovery" after the lockdown was eased.
+Also on Wednesday, Gandhi shared the latest video in the series titled ''Dharohar'' which looks back at the party's history and its contributions to India during its nearly 135-year-old history.

+Sharing the video on the partition of Bengal on 1905, Gandhi said 'Divide and rule' was a disgusting policy and will always be.
+"The country had defeated such a thinking earlier and will do so even today as brotherhood and goodwill are the foundations of our democracy," he tweeted.

 - READ MORE ON: